-Possibilities to write a master thesis, or to simply do bibliography research under my guidance exist at all times, both at the M1 and M2 level.
+Applications to write a PhD thesis, a master thesis on the M1 or M2 level, or to do bibliographic research under my guidance are welcome at all times.
 I am happy to discuss possible projects centered around my research interestst or your interest with you.
 This is best discussed in person.
 Please contact me if you are interested.

 One of the most exciting experimental developments at the frontier between physics and biology is our possiblity to attach the ends of an RNA or DNA molecule to beads, trap the beads in an optical tweezer, pull on the beads, and measure the ensuing forces as a function of bead-position (see figure).
 This force in the pico-Newton range contains a wealth of information on the biological system.
 It is also an exciting testing ground for theoretical concepts.
 In this internship, we propose to study the effects of thermal fluctuations onto the sawtooth like unzipping curves.
 Are these thermal effects negligible, or do they even change the large-scale physics?

-While these questions can often be answered for Brownian motion, which is Markovian (a property essential in the solution),
+While these questions can usually be answered for Brownian motion, which is Markovian (a property essential in the solution),

 many processes in nature are not Markovian, i.e. have memory.